-It is strongly recommended students seek academic advising from AACE, the student service center in your college, and the department for advising in your major, and any support programs in which you may be participating.
+It is strongly recommended that students seek academic advising from the Academic Advising and Career Education (AACE) office, the student service center in your college, and the department for advising in your major, and any support programs in which you may be participating.

 Advising in your major: Department advisors and student service centers in your college can help you stay on course to degree completion.
 Contact the service center for your college or your academic advisor in your department for assistance.

 AACE is a one-stop center for academic advising, career education and major exploration.
 We help you understand and complete course requirements, and help you to clarify and attain career goals.
 A Guide for New Transfer Students, workshops, career fairs, a jobs database, and other services are provided.

 CEAS offers degrees in Hospitality, Recreation and Tourism, and Kinesiology.
 Visit the CEAS Student Service Center in PE 130 for advising in your major.